Kalasala Babu

 Kalasala Babu (1950 – 14 May 2018) was an Indian actor who performed on stage, and in television serials and films.

 On stage

 Babu had been acting in radio plays while at college.
 Following his graduation in 1973, Babu acted in Paanchajanyam, yielding a good performance.
 Babu acted at Kalidasa Kala Kendram for two years, and was offered roles by the late O. Madhavan and K. T. Muhammed.

-After acting in his first film Inayethedi in 1977, Babu started his drama troupe 'Kalasala' in Thripunithura, which had artists such as Thilakan and Surasu, amongst others.
+After acting in his first film Inayethedi in 1977, Babu started his drama troupe 'Kalasala' in Thripunithura, after which he was called as Kalasala Babu, and had artists such as Thilakan and Surasu, amongst others.
 The troupe began with the play Thalavattom, scripted by Surasu, which became a big hit.
 In total, nine plays were conducted and scripted by renowned personalities such as P. J. Antony, Sreemoolanagaram Vijayan, N. N. Pillai and others.
 The troupe operated until 1980.

 Later on, he also worked with theatre company Chalakudy Sarathy for a few years.